andbbus/lab-p2p/README.md

 ## Contact

-**Email:** p2plab.unifi@gmail.com
+**Email:** andrea.busolo@edu.unifi.it
 **GitHub Issues:** For suggestions and improvements
-**Discord:** Community support (link provided to participants)

----

-*This MVP approach reduces complexity while maintaining impact, allowing us to test the concept, gather feedback, and build momentum for a larger program in Fall 2026.*

----

 ## Archive: Full Program Documentation

 For reference, the complete 12-session curriculum with extensive resources is preserved in the `archive/` folder.
-The MVP focuses on the 6 most essential skills for immediate research application.
+The MVP focuses on the 5 most essential skills for immediate research application.